Limits of Probability Measures with General Coefficients: Eigenvalue Distributions

-Suppose $\{\mu_N\}_{N\geq 1}$ are a sequence of probability measures such that $\mu_N$ is in $\mathcal{M}_N$ and has density $d^s_{N,\beta}$.
-In \Cref{scaledlln}, we see that if $\beta>0$ is fixed, \Cref{lln} on $\{\mu_N\}_{N\geq 1}$ gives the moments as well as LLN satisfaction.
-This is an example of how the results of this paper can be used on probability measures.
+Suppose $\{\mu_N\}_{N\geq 1}$ is a sequence of probability measures such that $\mu_N$ is in $\mathcal{M}_N$ and has density $d^s_{N,\beta}$.
+After scaling by $N^{-k}$, the $2k$th moment of the $\beta$-Hermite ensemble converges to the $k$th Catalan number for $k\geq 0$, see \cite{eigenvalstat}*{Theorem 6.2.3}. \Cref{scaledlln} shows that this is the case and proves $0$-LLN satisfaction as an example of an application of \Cref{lln}.